-- Increase discomfort of the neighbors due to noise and dust pollution; - Potential interruptions in utilities for neighboring properties, at the time of connecting the new buildings to gas, water, sewerage, electricity. - Potential damages to private properties, in the event of accidents during demolition works; - Potential shortages of MFD service delivery during temporary relocation process; - Health and safety risks related to the working conditions at the temporary relocation site; - Temporary increase of traffic congestion and road accident risks during transport of demolition waste and building materials;
+- Increase discomfort of the neighbors due to noise and dust pollution; - Potential interruptions in utilities for neighboring properties, at the time of connecting the new buildings to gas, water, sewerage, electricity. - Potential damages to private properties, in the event of accidents during demolition works;

+- Potential shortages of OFD service delivery during temporary relocation process; - Temporary increase of traffic congestion and road accident risks during transport of demolition waste and building materials; - Potential dissatisfaction related to the modification in the appearance of a building presumed to have some architectural value, situated in the vicinity of the protection area of a historical monument.